FAQ

 The 2040 Comprehensive Plan team values all the comments that were received on the draft plan during the review period from October 2020 – June 2021.

 Over 1000 comments were received via email, online, phone, and mail from the community, elected and officials, and staff.
-These comments are available to view online at www.cltfuture2040plan.com.
+These comments are available to view online at www.cltfuture2040plan.com in the top menu.

 Once the comment period closed, Staff and Planning Commission collaborated to recommend plan revisions to Council’s Transportation, Planning & Environment Committee and then to full City Council.